The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/BuildLocally.md

 Use following steps to download:

-Step 1: Click on the [link](https://github.com/Precision-Innovations/OpenROAD/releases).
+Step 1: Click on the [Precision Innovations Github releases link](https://github.com/Precision-Innovations/OpenROAD/releases).

 Step 2: Download the artifacts for your distribution.